bhrama-br/spacecrypto-bombcrypto-bot/README.md

-# SpaceCryto And Bombcrypto Bot - MultiScreen
+# SpaceCrypto And Bombcrypto Bot - MultiScreen
 This is a open source project inspired on bombcrypto-bot that was a success auto click bot that helped me a lot.

 So, I decided to create a new auto click bot for the new NFT game space crypto.
 (It is not soo easy) I hope you like